Census Dots

 Native American/Other

-Of the 426 places in Oregon, Cape Meares is the 384th most populous.
+Cape Meares is ranked the 347th most populous place in Oregon, out of 426 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Cape Meares was ranked the 384th most populous place in the 2020 Census.

 Cape Meares's White Population